ElektraInitiative/libelektra/doc/tutorials/contract.md

 	generate_readme(pluginname)

-It will generate a README.c (in the build-directory) out of the README.md of the plugin''s source directory.
+It will generate a readme_plugginname.c (in the build-directory) out of the README.md of the plugin''s source directory.